NicoPANW/Contrail_Cookbook/docs/index.md

-_This Contrail_Cookbook has been written based on a Tungsten Fabric cluster, from early October trunk build._
+_This Contrail_Cookbook has been written based on a [Tungsten Fabric](https://tungsten.io/) cluster, from early October trunk build and Openstack Queens._

 # Virtual Networks